mbarnig/Marylux-648-TTS-Corpus/README.md

 * German utterances from Wikipedia : 198
 * French utterances from Wikipedia : 255

 I optimized this dataset to create a luxembourgish synthetic voice **Luxi** by  training a deep machine learning system based on neural networks.
+The following transformations have been done :
+* The 12 northwind sampples have been removed from the training list to use these sentences for inference tests
+* The sampling rate of the audio clips has been changed from 48000 to 22050 Hz
+*